openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 ### <a name="build-samples-linux"></a>Build the Sample Applications on Linux

-The officially supported Linux* build environment is the following:
+The officially supported Linux build environment is the following:

-* Ubuntu* 18.04 LTS 64-bit or Ubuntu* 20.04 LTS 64-bit
+* Ubuntu 18.04 LTS 64-bit or Ubuntu 20.04 LTS 64-bit
-* GCC* 7.5.0 (for Ubuntu* 18.04) or GCC* 9.3.0 (for Ubuntu* 20.04)
+* GCC 7.5.0 (for Ubuntu 18.04) or GCC 9.3.0 (for Ubuntu 20.04)
-* CMake* version 3.10 or higher
+* CMake version 3.10 or higher

-> **NOTE**: For building samples from the open-source version of OpenVINO™ toolkit, see the [build instructions on GitHub](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).
+> **NOTE**: For building samples from the open-source version of OpenVINO toolkit, see the [build instructions on GitHub](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).

 To build the C or C++ sample applications for Linux, go to the `<INSTALL_DIR>/samples/c` or `<INSTALL_DIR>/samples/cpp` directory, respectively, and run the `build_samples.sh` script:
 ```sh